ucgmsim/source_modelling/wiki/Plotting-Tools.md

 Which produces the cumulative moment function for the SRF and plots it.

 ![](images/srf_cumulative_moment_rate_example.png)

+The shaded area under the curve represents the time for the rupture to release 5-95% of its moment.

 As you'd expect, you can break this down further to get the cumulative moment on each segment — if you have a realisation file for this SRF.